brycewray/eleventy-site/src/posts/2021/10/new-outlook-ends-old-aggravation-mac-users.md

 > Microsoft continues its (willful?) failure to give the Mac version of Outlook one specific feature that Outlook for Windows has had forever: the ability to see one's **own** sent emails in conversation threads.
 And I don't mean the hacky, unintuitive "talk balloons" method the Mac version uses; I mean the way the Windows version does it.

-To illustrate the difference, here's how the Windows version of Outlook shows an email thread between me and someone else:
+To illustrate the difference, here's how the Windows version of Outlook shows an email thread which includes me:

 {% imgc "2021-10-11_screenshot_Outlook-on-Windows_segment_1610x512.png", "Outlook on Windows - view of email thread", 1610, 512 %}